EUtopia Discovery Lab

 This tool is an experience consisting of a series of individual and group activities, which mimic the learning process of the long-term youth work lab EUtopia and invite participants to meaningfully reflect on diversity in their work with young people.

-To engage youth work professionals in a self-reflective exercise aimed at rethinking and reshaping their youth work practice by exploring and applying a values-based perspective to diversity.
+To engage youth work professionals in a self-reflective exercise aimed at rethinking and reshaping their youth work practice by exploring the slow youth work concept and applying a values-based perspective to diversity.